College Catalog

 Description:

-Students in Purchase College’s Pre-Medical Studies program are awarded a Certificate upon completion of courses required in order to prepare for the application process to medical and health-related professional programs, and additionally to prepare for related entrance examinations.
+Students in Purchase College’s Pre-Medical Studies program are awarded a Post-Baccalaureate Certificate upon completion of courses required in order to prepare for the application process to medical and health-related professional programs, and additionally to prepare for related entrance examinations.

 Requirements: